-- Abstracts are managed and proceedings published by the agreed publisher (currently Wageningen Academic Publishers).
-The LCOC may choose to use WAP for abstract handling only, with or without desk editing, and to produce a PDF of the abstract proceedings, and to print the proceedings. - Abstracts must be submitted as described in the Abstract Submission Standard (Appendix III).
-Abstracts on topics that do not fit within the scope of the Society or that do not comply with the standards will not be accepted. - 3) Authors of abstracts should not be made known to referees (i.e. abstracts should be sent to referees without the author(s) name(s) on the document). - 4) Each abstract will be reviewed by at least two referees and according to the Guide for Reviewers, which, also, asks reviewers to consider any ethical issues associated with the work (Appendix IV). - 5) Decisions on how to handle ethically dubious abstracts are left to the LCOC, which may take advice from the Ethics Committee. - 6) In order that abstract acceptance is not jeopardised as a result of time delays, it is essential that the Ethics Committee be contacted at the earliest opportunity to allow full discussion of the issues to take place and for the Ethics Committee to obtain further information from the authors if necessary. - 7) The Wood-Gush Memorial and plenary speakers should be invited (by the Senior Editor) to submit their papers as lead reviews to be published in Applied Animal Behaviour Science, with the normal journal review process operating. - 8) The LCOC should select abstracts that are indicative of high quality science. - 9) The LCOC has the final decision as to the form of presentation for an abstract (e.g. poster, short oral, plenary etc.).
-If the abstract quality is acceptable but, because of programming restrictions, it is not possible for authors to give an oral presentation then authors should have the opportunity to present their work as a poster. - 10) Whilst abstract quality is a key consideration, it may be difficult to produce a logical and coherent program based on this criterion only.
-Consequently, it may be necessary to, also, select abstracts on the basis of subject in order to program subject-related sessions. - 11) Each presenting author may present only one oral paper or poster (not both a paper and a poster); the LCOC will accept only one abstract for presentation if an author submits multiple abstracts as the presenting author.
-The intentions of this 'rule' are to encourage the author to select the best of their pieces of work and to permit as many different people as possible to make a presentation.
+- 1) Abstracts are managed and proceedings published by the agreed publisher (currently Wageningen Academic Publishers).
+The LCOC may choose to use WAP for abstract handling only, with or without desk editing, and to produce a PDF of the abstract proceedings, and to print the proceedings.
+As indicated above, the cost of abstract handling will be covered by ISAE, while the cost of printed proceedings, if produced, will be part of the congress budget. - 2) Abstracts must be submitted as described in the Abstract Submission Standard (Appendix II).
+Abstracts on topics that do not fit within the scope of the Society or that do not comply with the standards will not be accepted. - 3) Authors of abstracts should not be made known to referees (i.e. abstracts should be sent to referees without the author(s) name(s) on the document). - 4) Each abstract will be reviewed by at least two referees and according to the Guide for Reviewers, which, also, asks reviewers to consider any ethical issues associated with the work (Appendix III). - 5) Decisions on how to handle ethically dubious abstracts are left to the LCOC, which may take advice from the Ethics Committee.

-- 12) Presenters must be registered for the congress before abstracts will finally be accepted. - 13) At any time, the LCOC may request the assistance of the CAC in difficult situations related to abstract acceptance or revision. - 14) Abstracts should be provided to congress participants in the form of printed proceedings. - 15) Congress proceedings should be posted online via the ISAE web-site, in the open-access area, as soon as possible after the congress, and normally within 3 months.
-Prior to this, hard copies may be sold with an announcement made about their availability via ISAE-list and the ISAE web-site.
+- 6) In order that abstract acceptance is not jeopardised as a result of time delays, it is essential that the Ethics Committee be contacted at the earliest opportunity to allow full discussion of the issues to take place and for the Ethics Committee to obtain further information from the authors if necessary. - 7) The Wood-Gush Memorial and plenary speakers should be invited (by the Senior Editor) to submit their papers as lead reviews to be published in Applied Animal Behaviour Science, with the normal journal review process operating. - 8) The LCOC should select abstracts that are indicative of high quality science. - 9) The LCOC has the final decision as to the form of presentation for an abstract (e.g. poster, short oral, plenary etc.).
+If the abstract quality is acceptable but, because of programming restrictions, it is not possible for authors to give an oral presentation, authors should have the opportunity to present their work as a poster. - 10) Whilst abstract quality is a key consideration, it may be difficult to produce a logical and coherent program based on this criterion only.
+Consequently, it may be necessary also to select abstracts on the basis of subject in order to program subject-related sessions. - 11) Each presenting author may present only one oral paper or poster (not both a paper and a poster); the LCOC will accept only one abstract for presentation if an author submits multiple abstracts as the presenting author.
+The intentions of this 'rule' are to encourage the author to select the best of their pieces of work and to permit as many different people as possible to make a presentation. - 12) Presenters must be registered for the congress before abstracts will finally be accepted. - 13) At any time, the LCOC may request the assistance of the CAC in difficult situations related to abstract acceptance or revision. - 14) Abstracts should be provided to congress participants in the form of proceedings, which may be printed or in electronic form. - 15) Congress proceedings should be posted online via the ISAE website, in the open-access area, as soon as possible after the congress, and normally within 3 months.
+Prior to this, hard copies may be sold with an announcement made about their availability via ISAE-list and the ISAE website.